-Tier 2--Well Interference Criterion
+Tier 2--Well and Spring Interference Criterion

 When applicable (see Table 1), the Tier 2 well interference criterion is presumptively met if there are no non-project wells located within 500 feet of the existing or proposed project well(s).
 For those projects with neighboring wells located within 500 feet of the project well(s), additional evaluation will be required to assess the potential drawdown in those existing wells resulting from project well operation relative to the Tier 2 criterion described below.
+Though highly recommended, if the neighboring well is located on a parcel that is also owned by the applicant, the Tier 2 evaluation for that well may be waived, however-certain safeguards must be in place to ensure that the water allotment and transfer between parcels is clearly documented and recorded, especially in cases where the water from more than one parcel will ultimately serve a use on a single parcel (see Appendix E).

 The potential interference will be determined based on data including the distance between the project well(s) and the neighboring non-project well(s), the hydrogeologic setting, and well construction information and operational configurations for the project well(s).
 Well construction information and operational configurations provided by the applicant will include:

-- the planned pumping rate of well(s),
+- the planned pumping rate of well(s)7,

 - well depth(s),

 - well screen intervals and

 - well seal locations.

 Table 2B presents default well interference criteria that the County may apply in the determination of significant adverse effects.
-The minimum significant drawdown values presented in Table 2B are intended for use in cases where information about existing non-project wells is limited or non-existent.
+The minimum significant drawdown values presented in Table 2B are intended for use in cases where information about existing nonproject wells is limited or non-existent.
 However, when the status and configuration of an existing non-project well are known, for example the depths of screen intervals, locations of any annular seals, and/or water levels in the well and the pump depth setting, then site-specific measures of significance should be used.
-Site-specific measures of significance should also account for known seasonal variations in groundwater elevations in the vicinity of the proposed project and mutual well interference (i.e., interference between the planned project well usage
+Site-specific measures of significance should also account for known seasonal variations in groundwater elevations in the vicinity of the proposed project and mutual well interference (i.e., interference between the planned project well usage (new and/or existing) and one or more neighboring wells.
+County staff shall inform the applicant of the site-specific Tier 2 well interference criteria that will be applied in the evaluation of a project before the applicant conducts a site-specific analysis.

-&lt;sup>5 Distance is measured horizontally from the well.
+6 Distance is measured horizontally from the well.

-&lt;sup>6 Estimates of well yield shown on driller's logs are not sufficient for this purpose.
+7 Estimates of well yield show non driller's logs are not sufficient for this purpose.
 The planned pumping rate should be determined based on the pump and related equipment installed, or planned to be installed, in the well and, if available, constant rate aquifer test data for tests conducted for a minimum of 8 hours.